-The beans give a hefty dose of fiber, which “promotes satiety, improves digestion, and reduces blood cholesterol levels,” says Hever, who also let us peek her in fridge.
+The beans give a hefty dose of fiber, which “promotes satiety, improves digestion, and reduces blood cholesterol levels,” says Hever, who also let Well+Good peek her in fridge.
 And hummus is a great source of plant protein and inflammation-busting phytonutrients.

-As a busy mom juggling family time, media appearances, and the regular columns she writes for Perez Hilton’s websites, DeFazio’s all about “no fuss” foods and do-able dieting (the Los Angeles-based nutritionist even cops to feeding her 6 year old a Happy meal every once in a while).
+As a busy mom juggling family time, media appearances, and the regular columns she writes for Perez Hilton’s websites, DeFazio’s all about “no fuss” foods and do-able dieting (the Los Angeles-based nutritionist even cops to feeding her 6-year-old a Happy Meal every once in a while).
 That’s why her favorite snack is a cinch: one tablespoon of peanut butter spread onto an apple, banana, or celery sticks.

 In addition to being quick and easy, it’s also a good balance of protein, fat, and carbohydrates, DeFazio says—proof that simple can be totally satisfying.

 Hartwig is a certified sports nutritionist, a Paleo proponent, and kettlebell enthusiast whose snacking habits include Primal Pacs—pre-packaged grassfed organic beef jerky, dry roasted nuts, dried mango, and cranberries.
 It’s like trail mix with an extra, meaty punch of protein.